The members of the OSC, in alphabetical order:

 Therefore I am planning to make my data and my code publicly available.

-I am an Assistant Professor at the Geschwister Scholl Institute of Political Science.
+I am Professor of International Comparative Public Policy at the Geschwister Scholl Institute of Political Science.

 I am a postdoctoral researcher at the Core Facility Statistical Consulting group of the Helmholtz Zentrum Munich.